Popcorn Love: Charts

-Another Bad Creation version

-Cover version
+Cover versions and samples

+Harlem World sampled Popcorn Love in their song I Really Like It.
 Another Bad Creation covered "Popcorn Love"'s flip side, "Jealous Girl" (in a slightly extended version) on July 23, 1991, which also reached #25 on the R&B chart.
 Mase recorded a parody of "Jealous Girl" for his Harlem World album, called "Jealous Guy", with him, 112 and Puff Daddy singing like New Edition but with altered lyrics.